Emmotes/ic_spoilers/docs/kingofshadows.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Rite of Survival** (Guess)
-> Increase the effect of Power of the King by 300% for each Champion with the Healing role, stacking multiplicatively.
+> Increases the effect of Power of the King by 300% for each Champion with the Healing role, stacking multiplicatively.
 Additionally, Shadow Plague no longer has a minimum health at which Champions will not be damaged, and the Shadow Plague stack cap is doubled.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>